djkeu/Kukuk/README.md

-# Kukuk - a digital cuckoo clock for Android
+# Kukuk - a digital cuckoo clock

 ## Description
 Kukuk is an Android app that mimics a cuckoo-clock.
 A cuckoo sound is played and a message is shown at every hour, indicating the hour of the day, and once every quarter.
 If this is considered too intrusive, the user can opt to have only the hours indicated and skip the quarterly alarms.